What does it mean to be the Black, biracial daughter of a White mom?

-Being the Black, biracial daughter of a white mom has also meant having to tell my mother I didn’t want to connect with her sister’s family because they believed in Making America Great Again.
+Being the Black, biracial daughter of a white mom has meant having to tell my mother I didn’t want to connect with her sister’s family because they all believed in Making America Great Again.
 It also meant reminding her that my aunt wasn’t a “good person” if she supported a president who put children in cages.

 In this life, you can be something, but you can’t be everything.

 In my life, I’ve been called “ethnic”, “exotic”, “racially ambiguous” and even once “organic” (?!?).
 My skin tone and diction have thus far protected me from ever being called the N-word.
 While I have been told I “talk like a white girl”, they have also prevented me from ever being referred to as “white.”

 These experiences have taught me that cultural and racial identity is both self-constructed and constructed for you.
 How much this is true depends on both your zip code and how much melanin you possess.

 Being a Black, biracial daughter, educator and now a mother of multiracial kids, I have learned to be comfortable with racial discomfort.

 While my physical presentation may cause others consternation, I know that even when someone “looks” Black or White or straight or gay or able-bodied or disabled—no one’s identity is entirely visible, nor is it truly fixed.
 Our identities can change depending on our geographic location.
 They can also change based on our life experience and the political, social, or historical context we find ourselves in.